codeskyblue/gossh/README.md

 This is not ssh.
 This is a help tool for ssh.

 ### gossh can de what?
-1. quickly connect to a host(without input password is ofcourse), and do commands or copy actions
+1. quickly connect to a host(of course you donot have to type password), and then do shell commands or copy sths.
 2. support alias of hostname(very usefull if your hostname is very long)

-gossh has two parts, cloud-server and client(name gossh)
+gossh has two parts, server and client.

-### How to use
+### How to use gossh
-1. You need to register a account of server.
+1. You need to register a account of [server](doc/server.md).
-2. Add `hostname, username, password` to [server](doc/server.md). server will store it encrypted.
+2. Add `hostname, username, password` to server. server will store it encrypted.

 I suppose you already finished the first two steps.
-And `example-vps.com, root, 123456` has added to the server.
+And record of `example-vps.com, root, 123456` has been added.

 	# client use such command to connect to example-vps.com
 	# usally we use ssh root@example-vps.com echo hi, and then password has to input.